Abdul Latif (cricketer): Later career

-Abdul Latif did his military training at the Pakistan Military Academy, and served in the Bangladesh military after Bangladesh achieved independence in 1971, rising to the rank of lieutenant colonel.
+Latif did his military training at the Pakistan Military Academy, and served in the Bangladesh military after Bangladesh achieved independence in 1971, rising to the rank of lieutenant colonel.

 He managed the Bangladesh cricket team's tours to Australia and Pakistan in 2003, and to England and Sri Lanka in 2005.
 He was chairman of the Bangladesh Cricket Board's development committee from 2007 to 2008, and also served as vice-president of the Board.

-In the 2010s, he served as the sports secretary for the Bangladesh National Party.
-He has also been an international boxing referee.
+In the 2010s, Latif served as the sports secretary for the Bangladesh National Party.
+He was also an international boxing referee.

+Death

+Latif died in Dhaka on 4 February 2026, at the age of 86.